Tabasalu

 Tabasalu is a small borough (alevik) in Harju County, northern Estonia, located about 13 km west from the capital Tallinn.
 It is the administrative centre of Harku Parish.
 As of 1 August 2025, the settlement's population was 3,899.

+Tabasalu was first mentioned in 1317 under the name Tappeselle (Tappeselle).

+The territory of the Tabasalu settlement was once home to Tiskre Manor and Lucca Manor.
+During the Estonian SSR, the Ranna State Farm was also located in Tabasalu.

 Sport

 The Tabasalu Arena is an multi-purpose stadium that hosts the JK Tabasalu football team.
 The stadium was opened in 2017 and has a capacity of 1,630.

 The motorcycle speedway track located south of the borough at Nonni tee 11, Rannamõisa has held the multiple finals of the Estonian Individual Speedway Championship.